aytuncilhan/NLP-Text-Classification/README.md

 * Known as one of the most simple, straightforward Machine Learning Algorithm.
 * As explained [here](https://towardsdatascience.com/naive-bayes-classifier-explained-50f9723571ed), the key difference of Naive Bayes Classifier is that it assumes that features are independent of each other and there is no correlation between features.
 However, this is not the case in real life.
 This naive assumption of features being uncorrelated is the reason why this algorithm is called “naive”.
 * The low accuracy rate is probably the result of the assumption that the features are uncorrelated (provided that the categories are various motivations of financial investments and it's naive to assume uncorrelated features from the extarcted text.
+* Just like KNN, about 50% accuracy is reached which is approximately still 3 times better than baseline random selection  of 12.5%.

 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>